Āpiha Hao Ika

 Fishery officers usually earn

-Pay for fishery officers varies according to experience.
+Pay for fishery officers varies according to experience and specific role.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Fishery officers may do some or all of the following:

 - collect data on caught fish and the working conditions on boats

 - inspect fishing vessels and retail outlets such as cafes and fish shops

 - enforce commercial catch limits and ensure that commercial fishing businesses have the correct documentation

 - take legal action against people who break the fisheries laws

 - gather, record and analyse information relating to the fishing industry